grassrootseconomics/docs.grassecon.org/docs/scu_member_csp.md

         1. Community Inclusion Currency - Sarafu Training and Support
         2. Syntropic Agroforestry Training
         3. Sarafu ledger deployment and maintenance
-        4. Software integrations and customizations
+        4. Software integration and customization
         5. Arbitration
         6. Auditing
 3. **Sarafu Denomination:** Sarafu are denominated in Kenyan Shillings and GE commits to accept SRF at current market value in Kenyan Shillings for their goods and services.
 Note that destruction of outstanding Sarafu will be controlled via Levies.